Python data types

-In this part of the Python programming tutorial, we talk about Python data types.
+In this article we cover Python data types.

 Computer programs, such as spreadsheets, text editors, calculators, or chat clients, work with data.
 Tools to work with various data types are essential part of a modern computer language.